Molly Kelly: Professional career

 In addition to her career in the New Hampshire Senate, Kelly started and ran a small business as a retirement financial advisor, served as the director of Hospice of the Monadnock Region and was the director of the Franklin Pierce University Continuing Education program at its Keene campus.

 She has also facilitated forums for the Center for Civic Engagement addressing challenges facing the community.

 Kelly has served on the following boards and commissions: Cedarcrest Center for Children with Disabilities, Advisory Council; Southwest Community Services; Business and Education Coalition; New Hampshire Scholars (Chair 2014 -2016); New England Secondary School Consortium; Social Justice Foundation; Keene State College Civic Leadership Initiative; Education Commission of the States; NH Commission on the Status of Woman (Chair); Healthy New Hampshire Foundation (Treasurer); Greater Keene Chamber of Commerce; Keene Downtown Revitalization Corporation; International Rotary; and the Home Care Association of New Hampshire.

 Personal life

-Kelly is married to Art Luptowski and they moved to Harrisville, New Hampshire in 2016.
+Kelly moved to Harrisville, New Hampshire in 2016.
+Kelly has four children and nine grandchildren.